hdtodd/WP_433/README.md

 1. On your host computer, clone this repository as a subdirectory of your "Arduino" directory, from the Arduino IDE, so that it has the Arduino board and device libraries available.
 2. Connect your Arduino to your host computer.
 3. Compile and download to your Arduino the `WP_433.ino` program from this repository.
-If any device libraries are not found, install them with the library manager and recompile, then download.
+If any device libraries are not found, install them with the IDE library manager and recompile.
+When successfully compiled, download to the Arduino.
 4. When the program has successfully downloaded, start the Serial Monitor window on your host computer to view the sensor readings and the rtl_433 message as broadcast.
 5. Connect a 433MHz transmitter to pin 3 of the Arduino (with VCC and GND connections).
 6. Monitor the received broadcasts on your `omnisensor`-enabled rtl_433 server with, for example, the command `mosquitto_sub -h <your host> -t "rtl_433/<your host>/events"`.
 Watch for packets labeled as coming from `"model":"omni","id":1,"channel":1`.
 Confirm that the data decoded by rtl_433 matches the readings reported by the Arduino on your host computer's Serial Monitor window.
+7. Connect from the set [MPL3115, DS18B20, DHT20, Light-01] each of the sensors you have into the Arduino, one at a time, and restart the Arduino.
+As you add sensors, the reports of their readings should appear on the Serial Monitor and as received by the rtl_433 server.

 In operation, the Arduino IDE Serial Monitor window will show: